AdobeDocs/commerce-merchant-services.en/help/catalog-service/taxes.md

 [API Mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway/overview/) enables developers to integrate private or third-party APIs and other interfaces with Adobe products using Adobe I/O Runtime.

-In this topic, the API Mesh is used to display product prices on a Product Detail Page with taxes figured in.
+In this topic, API Mesh is used to display product prices on a Product Detail Page with taxes figured in.

 ## Connect to API Mesh

 If not already done, connect the API Mesh with Catalog Service to your instance.
-See detailed instructions in [Create a Mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway/create-mesh/).
+See detailed instructions in the [Getting Started](https://developer.adobe.com/graphql-mesh-gateway/gateway/getting-started/) topic in the API Mesh developer guide.

-To complete the setup, install the [Adobe Developer CLI package](https://developer.adobe.com/runtime/docs/guides/tools/cli_install/).

 After API Mesh is configured on Adobe I/O Runtime, add a `CommerceCatalogServiceGraph` source to your mesh by running the following command.